KyberNetwork/fpr-sdk.js/README.md

 Walkthrough tutorial coming soon.

-*Software is currently in alpha, please use with care*

 ## Requirements

 1. An Web3 Provider.
 To get started, you can get a free account at [Infura](https://infura.io)